 Sustained Myopia Control: Does the Effect Last?

 One of the most significant concerns for parents and patients is whether the myopia control effect of ortho-k diminishes over time.
-Will my child’s eyes just start growing faster after a few years?
+Will your child’s eyes just start growing faster after a few years?
 The evidence overwhelmingly says no. Multiple long-term studies, some following patients for up to 10 and even 18 years, have demonstrated that the treatment effect is not a short-term fluke.
 It is a sustained, long-lasting benefit.
 [1] [2]

 These studies measure the axial length of the eye—the most accurate way to track the physical progression of myopia.
 What they consistently find is that children undergoing ortho-k treatment show a significantly slower rate of axial elongation compared to their peers in glasses or standard contact lenses.
 This isn't just for a year or two.
 The data shows this slowing effect is maintained year after year, providing a cumulative benefit that can dramatically reduce the final level of myopia a child reaches in adulthood.